-1.4 How to comment on this Report
+1.4 Consultation on this Report

-The draft SA Report is being published for consultation alongside the Publication Core Strategy from the period 16th December 2010 to 3rd February 2011.
-The purpose of this consultation is to provide the statutory environmental bodies and other interested parties the opportunity to express their opinion on the SA Report.
-It also enables the reader to use the information within the SA Report to guide their deliberations on the Publication Core Strategy.
-Please send your comments on this report by the 3rd February 2011.
+The draft SA Report was published for consultation alongside the Publication Core Strategy from the period 16th December 2010 to 3rd February 2011.
+The purpose of this consultation was to provide the statutory environmental bodies and other interested parties the opportunity to express their opinion on the SA Report.
+It also enabled the reader to use the information within the SA Report to guide their deliberations on the Publication Core Strategy.